Ever heard of the free to play Kim Kardashian app?

 But not Mrs. Kardashian-West.

 She remains the Queen of celebrity apps!
-UK Independent reported that it made $43.3 million in 3 months since its launch in 2014 and supposedly $80 million in 2 years.
+UK Independent reported that the Kim Kardashian app made $43.3 million in 3 months since its launch in 2014 and supposedly $80 million in 2 years.
 And according to Kardashian-West’s tweet, she pocked 52 per cent.

-And you might be wondering, “Why did the other celebrity apps fail but Kardashian-West’s app succeed?”
+And you might be wondering, “Why did the other celebrity apps fail but the Kim Kardashian app succeed?”

 The answer is simple.